 This rigorous course, designed for college-bound students who are possibly interested in taking Honors Chemistry, provides an in-depth study of biology.
-Studies include: Structures and Processes (molecules to organisms), Ecosystems (interactions, energy and dynamics), Heredity (inheritance and variation of traits), and Biological evolution (unity and diversity).
-Schoology, as an online resource, will be utilized and students will be involved in group activities, laboratory experiments, class discussion, and lecture.
+Studies include: Structures and Processes (molecules to organisms), Ecosystems (interactions, energy and dynamics), Heredity (inheritance and variation of traits), and Biological Evolution (unity and diversity).
+Students will be involved in group activities, laboratory experiments, class discussion, and lecture.
 Laboratory work will include both teacher-designed and student designed experiments and observation labs.
 (NCAA Core Course)